ianduke25/CA-Incarceration-Rate-MLR-Analysis/README.md

 ## Methods

 The project utilized multiple linear regression, with preliminary analysis to check assumptions-- addressing multicollinearity, influential points, heteroscedasticity, normality, and linearity.
 Different model selection techniques were employed to refine the regression model.

-## How to Use This Repository

-- `code/`: Contains all scripts used for data cleaning, analysis, and model building.
-- `data/`: Includes raw and processed datasets.
-- `notebooks/`: Jupyter notebooks detailing the analysis process and findings.
-- `report/`: A detailed report of the study's findings, including methodology, analysis, and conclusions.